emacduffie/hello-world/README.md

 # hello-world
 # First repository.
-# 1st attempt creating a main and an assortment of braches in github.
+# A practice run creating a main repository and an assortment of braches in github.
 #